-You do not need to write a thank you note to each member if the baptism took place during a normally scheduled service.
-You should, however, always write a baptism thank you note for the following reasons:
+A thank you note is not necessary if the baptism took place during a regularly scheduled service.
+Nevertheless, you should always write a baptism thank you note for the following reasons:

-- Someone attended the church during a time that they normally would not in order to see the baptism.
-This includes members of other churches who come for the baptism and members of the same church who came to a special baptism service in order to support you.
+- To witness the baptism, someone attended the church during a time they normally wouldn’t.
+Members of other churches can attend the baptism as well as members of the same church who attended a special baptism service to support you.

-- You should acknowledge all gifts and cards sent in honor of the baptism.
+- All gifts and cards sent in honor of the baptism should be acknowledged.

-It is best to mail the thank you notes rather than hand them out in person or send them via email.
-If a child was baptized, he or she should write their own thank you notes if they are old enough to do so.
+Mailing the thank you notes is preferable to handing them out in person or sending them via email.
+When a child was baptized, he or she should write their own thank you notes if they are old enough to do so.

 Baptism Thank You Note Examples

 From a Child for His/Her Baptism Dear (name), I appreciate you coming to my baptism.
 It was great to see you there.
 Despite still having a lot to learn about God, I am happy to be baptized and to have people like you there with me to celebrate with me.
 Sincerely, (name)

 From a Parent for a Child's Baptism Dear (name), Please accept my sincere thanks for attending (name's) baptism.
 I really appreciated having you there.
 Our goal is to raise our children to be Christians, and we know we will need the help of families and friends.
 Our child will benefit from your example, and we are so happy to have you with him/her during such an important time as he/she joined God's kingdom.
 Thanks so much, (name)

 For an Adult Baptism 1 Dear (name), I wanted to thank you for making the time to be at my baptism.
 It is an important step for any Christian to make.
 With so many family and friends in attendance, this moment was even more memorable and special.
 Thanks again for sharing in this special time in my life.
 Love, (name)